Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems: Related Work

+Gremban~\cite[Lemma 7.3]{Gremban} (see also Appendix~\ref{sec:gremban}) presents a reduction from the problem of solving linear systems in \sdd \ matrices to that of solving linear systems in \sddmz \ matrices that are twice as large.
 The machinery needed to apply Vaidya's techniques directly to matrices with positive off-diagonal elements is developed in~\cite{MWB}.
 An algebraic extension of Vaidya's techniques for bounding the condition number was presented by Boman and Hendrickson~\cite{SupportTheory}, and later used by them~\cite{BomanHendricksonAKPW} to prove that the low-stretch spanning trees constructed by Alon, Karp, Peleg, and West \cite{AKPW}, yield preconditioners for which the preconditioned system has condition number at most $m 2^{\bigO{\sqrt{\log n\log\log n}}}$.
-They thereby obtained a solver for symmetric diagonally dominant linear systems that produces $\epsilon $-approximate solutions in time $m^{1.5 + o (1)} \log (1 / \epsilon )$.
-Through improvements in the construction of low-stretch spanning trees~\cite{EEST,AbrahamBartalNeiman} and a careful analysis of the eigenvalue distribution of the preconditioned system, Spielman and Woo~\cite{SpielmanWoo} show that when the Preconditioned Conjugate Gradient is applied with the best low-stretch spanning tree preconditioners, the resulting linear system solver takes time at most $O(m n^{1/3} \log^{1/2} n \log (1/\epsilon))$.
+They thereby obtained a solver for \sddmz \ linear systems that produces $\epsilon $-approximate solutions in time $m^{1.5 + o (1)} \log (1 / \epsilon )$.
+Through improvements in the construction of low-stretch spanning trees~\cite{EEST,AbrahamBartalNeiman,AbrahamNeiman} and a careful analysis of the eigenvalue distribution of the preconditioned system, Spielman and Woo~\cite{SpielmanWoo} show that when the Preconditioned Conjugate Gradient is applied with the best low-stretch spanning tree preconditioners, the resulting linear system solver takes time at most $O(m n^{1/3} \log^{1/2} n \log (1/\epsilon))$.
 The preconditioners in the present paper are formed by adding edges to these low-stretch spanning trees.

 The recursive application of subgraph preconditioners was pioneered in the work of Joshi~\cite{Joshi} and Reif~\cite{Reif}.
-Reif~\cite{Reif} showed how to recursively apply Vaidya's preconditioners to solve linear systems in \sddm-matrices with planar non-zero structure and at most a constant number of non-zeros per row in time $O (n^{1 + \beta } \log^{O (1)} (\kappa (A) / \epsilon ))$, for every $\beta > 0$.
+Reif~\cite{Reif} showed how to recursively apply Vaidya's preconditioners to solve linear systems in \sddmz-matrices with planar nonzero structure and at most a constant number of nonzeros per row in time $O (n^{1 + \beta } \log^{c} (\kappa (A) / \epsilon ))$, for some constant $c$, for every $\beta > 0$.
 While Joshi's analysis is numerically much cleaner, he only analyzes preconditioners for simple model problems.
 Our recursive scheme uses ideas from both these works, with some simplification.
-Koutis and Miller~\cite{KoutisMiller} have developed recursive algorithms that solve linear systems in \sddm-matrices with planar non-zero structure in time $O (n \log (1/\epsilon))$.
+Koutis and Miller~\cite{KoutisMiller} have developed recursive algorithms that solve linear systems in \sddmz-matrices with planar nonzero structure in time $O (n \log (1/\epsilon))$.